Alaska Veterans' and Pioneers' Home - Palmer Alaska

 Alaska Veterans' And Pioneers' Home - Assisted Living & Care Services:

-Alaska Veterans' And Pioneers' Home helps senior citizens with many daily living activities including:
+Alaska Veterans' And Pioneers' Home assists older adults with many activities of daily living such as:

 - Dementia and Alzheimer's disease care